 The Demand for Money in Austria

-In this paper, the demand for real money M1, M2 and M3 is estimated for Austria.
+In this paper, the demand for real money M1, M2, and M3 is estimated for Austria over the time period 1965-96.
 The modelling takes place within the framework of a small vector autoregression.
 To estimate the demand for money, two-equation error-correction models are constructed, which contain the short-run dynamics and the long-run economic equilibrium.
 It is found that a stable money demand exists for all monetary aggregates.
-The long-run equilibrium of M1, after accounting for a structural break in 1979, can be characterized as a classical type of money demand, with no interest rate effects and a unity elasticity of real GDP.
-In the case of M2 and M3, we find a unit coefficient on income and a significantly negative influence of an interest rate.
-The statistical properties of the estimated short-run money demand equations--considering in-sample and out-of-sample (35 observations) tests--are generally very good.
+The long-run equilibrium of M1, after accounting for a structural break in 1979, can be characterised as a classical type of money demand, with no interest rate effects and an elasticity of one for real GDP.
+In the case of M2 and M3, we find a unit coefficient on income and a significantly negative influence of a long-term interest rate.
+The statistical properties of the estimated short-run money demand equations - considering in-sample and out-of-sample tests - are generally very good.